 What can I feed my goldfish if I don’t have fish food?

-If you don’t have fish food on hand, you can feed your goldfish small amounts of cooked vegetables such as peas or spinach.
+If you don’t have fish food on hand, you can feed a goldfish small amounts of cooked vegetables such as peas or spinach.

 You can also offer small amounts of boiled or cooked chicken or beef, but make sure to remove any bones or fat.
 Avoid feeding your goldfish human foods that are high in salt, sugar, or fat.